-Learn more about stroke at the National Stroke Association.
+Learn more about stroke at the American Stroke Association.

 "It was early evening and we were watching our usual TV program when suddenly the left side of my body went limp and I slumped over in the chair.
 I tried to call out for help but the words that came out of my mouth were garbled.
 I remember feeling very confused and fearful.
 Later that night in the hospital I was told that I had a stroke."

 Stroke, better known as "Brain Attack" is the leading cause of disability in the United States.
 Over 700,000 people suffer a new or recurrent stroke each year.
 Winter Haven Hospital has made a commitment to the community to reduce the incidents and severity of strokes by educating the community on how to reduce the risks factors of stroke and teaching everyone how important it is to seek emergency treatment as soon as the symptoms begin because "Time is Brain".